 English, PDF, 344kb

-The Commercial Interest Reference Rates valid from 15 May 2016 to 14 June 2016 have been published (revision of US rate on 12 September).
+The Commercial Interest Reference Rates valid from 15 October 2016 to 14 November 2016 have been published (revision of US rate on 12 September).